 A cash cushion is a balance of money that you keep in your checking account to protect yourself against insufficient-fund penalties and overdraft fees.
 The appropriate size of a cash cushion depends on your spending habits.
 If you carefully track your balances, expenses, and income, you may only need an extra $100 in your checking account.
 If you only occasionally check your accounts, it may be wise to keep as much as $1,000 in a checking account as a buffer.

 This cushion is your baseline checking account balance.
 Once your checking account dips below that cushion, you should mentally consider yourself to be “overdrawn.”

-First -- If you had $1,000 in your account, you’d never make $1,000 worth of payments on Monday.
-You’d mentally imagine that your bank account only holds $700, since the other $300 is the untouchable cushion.
+Stick with the same example as above, but now imagine that you maintain a $300 cash cushion in your checking account.
+If you had $1,000 in your account, you’d never make $1,000 worth of payments on Monday, because that would deplete your cash cushion.
+You’d mentally imagine that your bank account only holds $700—the other $300 is the untouchable cushion.
 You might have stopped yourself from buying something with your debit card that day.

 Even if you did erroneously make $1,000 worth of payments on Monday, you’d notice your mistake upon checking your balance Wednesday and seeing only $200 left in your account.
 That would set off an alarm in your head, and you wouldn't withdraw any more money until you replenish your cash cushion.
 Instead of withdrawing $40 from an ATM on Wednesday, you might deposit money into your checking account.